Caiyman.ai Research Team

 You can even spin up multiple checkouts and run several Claude instances in parallel—one refactors logging while another migrates CSS—all gated by git worktrees.

 Use the permission system as guard rails, but drop into "safe YOLO" mode inside disposable containers for lint‑fix sprints.
-Clear context with /clear
+Clear context with /clear between tasks, maintain checklists for epic migrations, and remember that a quick interrupt (Esc) rescues wandering agents before they touch prod.

 Master these habits and agentic coding stops feeling experimental—it becomes your unfair advantage.